Severson-Group/eMach/docs/source/contribution.rst

 -------------------------------------------

 All code development should occur within the Git version control environment.
-When code is ready to be contributed back to eMach, users should open a Pull Request (PR) on GitHub which explains their contribution.
+When code is ready to be contributed back to eMach, developers should open a Pull Request (PR) on GitHub which explains their contribution.

 The branch naming conventions are as follows:

 - **User branch:** ``user/my_user_name/foo_bar`` -- "private" development sandbox per user
 - **Feature branch:** ``feature/foo_bar`` -- shared feature development

 **Hint:** Most development will occur in user branches!
-If multiple users are working on an eMach feature concurrently, use a feature branch.
+If multiple developers are working on an eMach feature concurrently, use a feature branch.

 Contributors can expect that their user branches will not be commited to by other users---this is "private" space.
 On the other hand, feature branches are "public" space and should be treated as such---at any time, another developer can commit new code onto the branch.